kiahreading/kirby-accordion-block/README.md

 </details>

 ## Info
-An accordion is used to show (and hide) HTML content.
+An accordion is a used to show (and hide) HTML content.
+In the case of this plugin, this can be one or more collapsable elements.

 They are sometimes also known as a [disclosure widget or a twistie](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).

 ## Problems / ToDos
 * Figure out a way to show in Panel preview whether editor has toggled to show open attribute on page load
 * Check it is accessible
+* Add installation guide ie. (where to save folder to and where to add block to yml)